MaterializeInc/materialize/doc/user/content/guides/java-jdbc.md

     parent: guides
 ---

 Materialize is **PostgreSQL-compatible**, which means that Java applications can use any existing PostgreSQL client to interact with Materialize as if it were a PostgreSQL database.
-In this guide, we'll use [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/download.html) to connect to Materialize and issue PostgreSQL commands.
+In this guide, we'll use the [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/download.html) to connect to Materialize and issue PostgreSQL commands.

 ## Connect